iscc/iscc-specs/docs/specification.md

 2. Filter and normalize text by iterating over unicode characters while:
    - replacing groups of one or more consecutive `Separator` characters ([Unicode categories](https://en.wikipedia.org/wiki/Unicode_character_property) Zs, Zl and Zp) with exactly one Unicode `SPACE` character (`U+0020`) .
    - removing characters that are not in one of the Unicode categories `Separator` , `Letter`, `Number` or `Symbol`.
-   - converting characters to lower case.
+   - converting characters to lowercase.
 3. Remove any leading or trailing `Separator` characters.
 4. Re-Compose the text by applying `Unicode Normalization Form C (NFC)`.